Mymonah/MyDataScience/MyPython/MyPython-2.md

 ---
 ### Variables:
-One of the most basic — yet important — topics in Python (and in most programming languages) is variables.</br>
+One of the most basic and important topics in Python (and in most programming languages) is variables.</br>

 *Now, what comes to mind when we say the word "variable"?*